-- Quest NetVault Backup Installation Guide: This guide provides information about installing the NetVault Backup Server and Client software. - Quest NetVault Backup Administrator's Guide: This guide provides information about configuring and using NetVault Backup to protect your data.
-It provides comprehensive information about all NetVault Backup features and functionality. - Quest NetVault Backup CLI Reference Guide: This guide provides information about using the NetVault Backup command-line utilities.
+- Quest NetVault Installation Guide: This guide provides information about installing the NetVault Server and Client software. - Quest NetVault Administrator's Guide: This guide provides information about configuring and using NetVault to protect your data.
+It provides comprehensive information about all NetVault features and functionality. - Quest NetVault CLI Reference Guide: This guide provides information about using the NetVault commandline utilities.